 Saints and Demons covers a lot of history in a short time.
 It does so fairly well, giving a general overview of the history of Christianity and not addressing the faith itself.
 It doesn’t debate the philosophical questions which were arising among believers during this time, but merely brings up the facts which were beginning to divide them.

-History is depicted tin various ways, the most common being re-enactments by actors while the setting is narrated.
+History is depicted in various ways, the most common being re-enactments by actors while the setting is narrated.
 The re-enactments are done very well, particularly some of the dramatizations of what the time of the Plague was like.
 Seeing how people of the time used the flagellants gave me a bit of a perspective of just how desperate they were.
 Saints and Demons also uses a good selection of paintings and statues either created during this time period or depicting it.

 One cut to the modern era came when it spoke of St. Francis of Assisi and the Basilica that was constructed in his honor.
-To show the Basilica of St. Francis of Assisi, beautiful stock shots are used, as well as showing the earthquake in 1997 which almost destroyed it.
+To show the Basilica of St. Francis of Assisi, beautiful stock shots are used, as well as showing the earthquake in 1997 that almost destroyed it.
 This part shows people in current times attempting to restore the damage to the Basilica, including the Frescos which show the story of St. Francis of Assisi.
 Many other spectacular churches built during this time are also shown in their present state.

 Any one of these subjects could be the subject of a much longer documentary.
 The fact that all of this is only briefly touched on during Saints and Demons.
 It becomes apparent that the series is just touching on the place Christianity has had in the history of the world, hopefully encouraging the viewer to delve into points that interest them more on their own.
 There’s a Book List included on the DVD to help with that.
 The length of the DVD – just about 40 minutes – would make it good for Bible Classes, allowing for discussion afterward.